DSpace-Labs/DSpace-Docker-Images/README.md

 | dspace-oracle | Not yet developed ||| dspace-oracle-compose | For DSpace / Oracle testing |

 ## DSpace Docker Compose files
+The following Docker Compose files can be used to simplify the management of DSpace components allowing a user to run an end-to-end DSpace instance from their desktop.

 | Compose File | Status | Purpose |
 | ------------ | ------ | ------- |